-(This story is being republished from The Quint’s archives in the light of the first round of US presidential debate between incumbent President Donald Trump and Joe Biden for the 2020 US elections.
-It was first published on 4 September 2020)
+(This story is being republished from The Quint’s archives in the light of the 2020 US elections.
+It was first published on on 4 September 2020)

 An heir to a business empire, a reality TV show host, 45th President of the United States; and, once again, a Republican presidential nominee.
 Donald J trump is running for the second-term of his presidency in America.

 But, how much do you actually know about the business tycoon-turned-US President?

 Here's What Led to the Rise and Rise of Donald J Trump

 The 74-year-old, multi-billionaire real estate developer saw his political rise in 2015, with a rallying cry to 'Make America Great Again.'

 Trump got elected president in November 2016, beating Hillary Clinton in the largest Electoral College landslide for a Republican in 28 years.

 Surprisingly, Trump won more than 2,600 counties nationwide, the most since President Ronald Reagan in 1984.
 He, however, lost the popular vote.